Vortyne/pureRGB/FEATURES.md

 - By pressing select while your cursor is on the "ITEM" option in the start menu, you can automatically sort your bag items.
 - By pressing select while viewing "Player's PC", you can automatically sort your PC items.
 - Celadon Mart's directory now uses a menu, so it's less obtuse.
 The 1st floor clerk will also give you the same info with her own flair.
+- Re-talking to the pokemon center nurse will not re-trigger her dialog after you have already healed until you move off of the "Talk to her" position.
+Prevents triggering her dialog accidentally when you've already healed.
+- Added a "Currently selected pokemon" info box to the PC withdraw/deposit/release menus.
+Includes species name, party icon, and pokemon's types.
+Now you can nickname your pokemon without forgetting which pokemon it is.
+- Enhanced the speed of the tile loading function of the game so many views load 2x as fast as they did before.
+Like the start menu, talking to an NPC, opening the party menu, etc.
+- When using items on your party, the menu will stay open if you have more of that item you can still use.
+Like if you have many rare candies, you don't have to keep opening up the party menu to use them over and over.

 ## New Gameplay Features
 - Mew is under the truck!!!
 Use strength on it from the right side.
 If the SS Anne has left, it returns after obtaining the Soul Badge.